 There you have options to apply code snippets to front-end or back-end, add descriptions, etc. You can enable, disable, or delete any code snippet at any time just like the plugins.

-It comes with a fail-safe switch that detects syntax errors in the code and automatically deactivates a snippet if there’s an error.
-It’ll protect you from losing access to your website.
+It also comes with a fail-safe switch that detects syntax errors in the code and automatically deactivates a snippet if there’s an error.
+It’ll protect you from losing access to your site.

 3. Code Snippets to Your Own Plugins